-We enjoyed six nights out on the mekoro in the care of a wonderful man named Thaba Kamanakao, sleeping three nights under a jackalberry and three under a mangosteen.
+We enjoyed six nights out on the mekoro in the care of a wonderful man named Thaba Kamanakao.
+We chose to sleep three nights under a jackalberry and three under a mangosteen, minimising packing up and moving.
 We had little food, but Thaba provided us with the fish he caught in his gill net each night.
 I ate the barbel and he and Aitch the bream.
-Lucky me!
+Lucky me, it was delicious!
 (He also loved barbel, but his advisor – sangoma? – had told him he wasn’t allowed to!).
 The first night we were joined by Pommy doctors Louise and Richard and their guide “BT”.

-When we moved camp from Jackalberry to Mangosteen we decided we needed a bath, so Thaba took us to a stunning clear lagoon, carefully checked for big things that could bite and then stood guard on the mekoro while we swam and rinsed – no soap, please!
+When we moved camp from Jackalberry Camp to Mangosteen or Squirrel Camp we decided we needed a bath, so Thaba took us to a stunning clear lagoon, carefully checked for big things that could bite and then stood guard on the mekoro while we swam and rinsed – no soap, please!
 (Anyone going: You MUST take a diving mask!
-Next time I’ll pack some small swimming goggles.
-And an underwater camera.
+Next time I’ll pack some small swimming goggles and an underwater camera.
 The clarity of that water is awesome).

-a beautiful David Doubilet pic to show what it looks like
+– beautiful David Doubilet pic to show what it looks like.

 Then we headed back reluctantly for a last night back at Oddballs.
-Warm showers under the open sky (see below) and ice cold beer & ginintonics and big meals that they cook for you!
+Warm showers under the open sky (see below) and ice cold beer & gin’ntonics and big meals cooked for you!
 Sheer bloody luxury!